Don't Follow. Pursue.

-Consistently ranked among the nation's best colleges, Truman State University offers 48 undergraduate majors, 58 minors, eight graduate programs and two graduate certificate programs, and several pre-professional areas of study.
+Consistently ranked among the nation's best colleges, Truman State University offers 48 undergraduate majors, 58 minors, seven graduate programs and two graduate certificate programs, and several pre-professional areas of study.
 As Missouri's only highly selective public liberal arts and sciences university, Truman is best known for offering exceptionally high-quality academic programs and an amazing educational value.

 A 16:1 student-to-faculty ratio and a student population numbering around 6,000 makes access to professors the norm.
 Our professors know their students by name and work hard to provide meaningful learning opportunities, such as research, in and out of the classroom.

-Truman attracts academically talented students who are natural leaders — the type of students who like to surround themselves with other smart students.
+Truman attracts academically talented students seeking a college experience that is much more than simply acquiring knowledge.
 Truman students seek a well-rounded education that gives them the tools to solve problems and the broader perspectives to see opportunities.

 In step with Truman's strong focus on preparing students for success in all aspects of their lives, our faculty pursue excellence in teaching and compelling scholarship—guiding, mentoring, and challenging students.

 Our graduates have the ability and the confidence to succeed in whatever they put their minds to because of the experiences they have at Truman.
 Employers and graduate and professional schools recognize the value of a degree from Truman — a fact that is reflected in our high placement rate after graduation.